 When you have a relationship with an introvert, you have to train your mind to respect their boundaries and learn how to communicate with an introvert partner.
 Without making them feel left out or ignored.
 Once you learn to strike that balance, your relationship can thrive in ways you couldn’t have imagined.
 To help you get that balancing act right, it’s important to know what introverts need in a relationship, along with some effective communication strategies to get through to them.

 Related Reading: How Do Introverts Flirt?
 10 Ways They Try To Get Your Attention

-1. Meaningful conversations
+1. Introverts like meaningful conversations

 Introverts are stimulated by intelligence.
-You’ll have to fan your partner’s curiosity if you’re dating an introvert is their penchant for deep, meaningful conversations.
-Ask them how their day was or tell them about yours, and they’ll probably just nod or reply in monosyllables.
+You’ll have to fan your partner’s curiosity if you’re dating an introvert.
+Ask them how their day was or tell them about yours, and they’ll be happy to talk about it, sure.
 But discuss theories, philosophies, geo-politics, and you’ll see their eyes light up like never before.

 2. Stick to quiet settings when in relationship with an extreme introvert